Two Pointer Techniques for Linked List Problems

 Every time the slow pointer slow

-moves one step forward, the fast pointer fast
+moves one step, the fast pointer fast

-moves two steps forward.
-Thus, when fast
+moves two steps.
+This way, when fast

 reaches the end of the list, slow

-will point to the middle node.
+will be at the middle node.

 class Solution {